 The arms and legs are slightly restricted by design, mostly in the wrists that can’t move much.
 Once again you get the crazy torso movement that’s blended so well into the figure design…

-Somethin’ interesting this figure comes with is two of these little ice-skate like clear pieces that go in the feet.
+Something interesting this figure comes with is two of these little ice-skate like clear pieces that go in the feet.
 They peg right in and serve as makeshift blocks to allow the figure to stand independently.

-Gotta say though, I don’t usually like having them in.
+I don’t usually like having them in.
 One of them is ridiculously loose, and falls out constantly, and you really won’t need them unless you’re posing Scarlet Rain in some super wide action pose.

-Scarlet’s main accessory, her little pew-pew gun.
+Scarlet’s main accessory, her little nerf gun.
 Loaded with anything from peanuts to the Judgement Blow.
 Pretty much the only accessory you can play around with for her, minus her large selection of hands.
 The only other stuff she comes with can’t really be “posed,” per se.

 You’d think the Red King would have something a little more lethal or advanced for a basic armament though.
 It must suck having to call out an entire fortress just to fight a serious battle.

-Y’know, as weapons and armaments in the Accelerated World go, does Niko seriously think she’ll get anywhere with that thing?
-Like, there’s toy guns, then there’s that dinky thing.
 I have nothing against it for its design since I think it’s cute and compact, but for practicality, I wouldn’t expect it to be able to kill a stray bird.

 To be fair though when things get tough Rain just whips out the castle of guns, so I can’t say much for her lacking firepower.

 Unfortunately, the gun can’t be mounted on the waist as it is in the show.